UBC-MDS/524_easysklearn/README.md

 ## Summary

-easysklearn is an open-source library designed to perform exploratory data analysis, to help with missing data imputation and to give baseline models.
+Easysklearn is an open-source library designed to perform exploratory data analysis, to help with missing data imputation and to give baseline models.
 Also, it assists in feature selection which is a common problem when undertaking a data science or machine learning analysis.

 ## Installation